chrisboakes/preact-demo/README.md

 ### Pros

 - Client-side is lightweight and tiny - small overhead for a lot of features
-- Intuitive component structure is easy to reuse modules of functionality
+- Intuitive component structure is easy to reuse blocks of code
 - Nice separation of CSS and JavaScript (CSS sits in its own file)
 - Data binding/state management is helpful if content is being updated on the fly

 ### Cons

 - Seems easiest to work with client-side.
 SSR was difficult to implement and not well documented.
-Required almost a custom approach to render data this way.
+Required a lot of work to render data this way correctly.
 - Could not stop the page from double painting on SSR'd pages.
 The DOM loads the content from the server, then Preact kicks in on the client-side and hydrates the DOM causing a double paint.
-- Cannot make server side call from component itself.
+- Cannot make server-side call from component itself.
 It must be done on the server route config (see `server.js` in the repo) and passed into the component.
 - Writing HTML in JavaScript feels awkward
 - Googling for answers/information was difficult because it predominantly returned *React* information rather than *Preact*